 Creative Commons: the Movement

-Over the years, a global coalition of people has formed around Creative Commons and open licensing.
-This includes activists working on copyright reform around the globe, policymakers advancing policies mandating open access to research and data, and creators who share a core set of values.
+Since 2001, a global coalition of people has formed around Creative Commons and open licensing.
+This includes activists working on copyright reform around the globe, policymakers advancing policies mandating open access to publicly funded educational resources, research and data, and creators who share a core set of values.
 Most of the people and institutions who are part of the CC movement are not formally connected to Creative Commons.

 Creative Commons: the Organization